Sign up via call center

 Based on the diagnostic results, the physician can determine the optimal treatment method.

-The treatment strategy for bladder stones is determined individually and depends on the size and number of calculi, their density, the presence of concomitant conditions, and the causes of impaired urine outflow.
-The main goal of treatment is not only to remove the stone but also to restore normal urination and prevent recurrent stone formation.
+Treatment tactics for bladder stones are determined individually and depend on the size, number, and density of the calculi, the severity of symptoms, the presence of inflammation, and the causes of impaired urine outflow.
+The main goal of treatment is to safely eliminate the stone, restore normal urination, and reduce the risk of recurrent calculus formation.

 Endoscopic Treatment of Bladder Stones